-In the Division of Pulmonary Medicine — despite being proud of the care we provide and our outcomes — we are never satisfied.
+In the Division of Pulmonary and Sleep Medicine — despite being proud of the care we provide and our outcomes — we are never satisfied.
 We always strive to do better and are constantly on the lookout for areas ripe for improving.

 Our rigorous continuous quality improvement program is the vehicle we use to drive improvement.
 Our clinicians receive support from CHOP’s Office Clinical Quality Improvement, as needed.

 Below, we highlight several active QI projects: